 Instead, use air to clear the surface, either by blowing across the pane (close your eyes first!) or briefly using a blow dryer set to its coolest, lowest setting—never, ever heat plexiglass.
 If you choose to go with the latter method, hold the blow dryer at a 45-degree angle several inches away from the plexiglass and run side-to-side down the surface.

-Once excess grime has been removed, spray a nonabrasive acrylic cleaner, such as Brillianize or Novus No. 1, onto a one- or two-foot-square section of plexiglass.
+Once excess grime has been removed, spray a nonabrasive acrylic cleaner, such as Brillianize (buy on Amazon) or Novus No. 1 (buy on Amazon), onto a one- or two-foot-square section of plexiglass.
 (For an on-hand alternative, a solution of mild dish soap and water works well too.)